by Steve Offsey

 To illustrate how customer journey analytics can yield actionable results, picture yourself as a marketer at an online retailer of women’s clothing who’s been asked to reduce your cart abandonment rate.

-Using customer journey analytics, you start by selecting a timeframe and seeing how many customers viewed any item and added it to their cart.
+Using customer journey analytics as a retailer, you start by selecting a timeframe and seeing how many customers viewed any item and added it to their cart.
 In just a few seconds, you can discover how many of those customers actually bought the item afterwards versus how many abandoned their online carts.

 Next you run an experiment by sending an email to anyone that adds an item to their online cart, but doesn’t complete the purchase within 24 hours.
 The email contains offers on related products that the customer may not have been aware of.In a day or two you check back and assess the experiment.
 It seems you saved 315 customers that would have abandoned their cart, if you hadn’t engaged with them 24 hours afterwards with a relevant and timely offer.
 While the results are impressive, you’re not satisfied and want to find additional ways to reduce cart abandonment.
 You want to better target your offer based on something you can learn from the customer’s behavior prior to putting a product in their cart.Using machine learning, you quickly sift through millions of customer interactions to find the most significant paths customers took prior to putting a product in their cart.
 In a few seconds you determine the most significant paths are using the ‘site search’, browsing a ‘product category’ page, browsing the ‘seasonal’ items page and browsing the ‘on sales now’ page.
 Analyzing the expanded journey reveals that the first email is only working with those customers that were either searching or browsing for product (see figure above).